How to Migrate Windows Server 2008 (R2) to New Hardware

 It is a common case that we want to move our Windows Server 2008 to new hardware (computer), either for personal or business use.
 Reinstalling the whole system is unpractical because it is time-consuming.
 Especially, when we want to move Server 2008 to numbers of computers, reinstallation seems more infeasible.
 Then how about making a system backup and restoring the image on the new hardware?
 It sounds good.
 To do this, we should first find out a powerful tool to give us a hand.

-Best Tool to Migrate Windows Server 2008 (R2) to New Hardware
+Best 2 Tools to Migrate Windows Server 2008 (R2) to New Hardware

 AOMEI Backupper Server is a popular backup program that helps us to deal with all kinds of issues related to data protection and data transfer at a low price.
 It can be applied to all Windows Server operating systems as well as all Windows PC operating systems.